 The beauty of Isfahan owes much to the life-giving river, "Zayandeh Roud" which is the largest river of the Iranian plateau snaking through the city from south to southwest.
 Since the Sassanian era (224-651 AD), eleven bridges have been built over this unnavigable river.
-It is the story of the largest historical bridge on the Zayande River that carries dreams besides people's body and mind and leads hearts to meet each other along its 33 vaulted arches.
+It is the story of the largest historical bridge on the Zayande River that carries dreams besides people's bodies and minds and leads hearts to meet each other along its 33 vaulted arches.

-"Si o Se Pol" with a history of about four centuries is an iconic symbol of Esfahan, the half of the world.
-Its popular name comes from the number of arches has been placed in two rows on the bridge that is thirty-three.
+"Si o Se Pol" with a history of about four centuries is an iconic symbol of Esfahan, half of the world.
+Its popular name comes from the number of arches that has been placed in two rows on the bridge that is thirty-three.
 Si o Se Pol also serves as a dam and a gathering place that connects the central core of the Safavids' capital to the Armenian quarter of New Jolfa.

 After moving the capital from Qazvin to Esfahan, Shah Abbas, the great Safavid king, ordered building a bridge and dam across the Zayandeh Rood River in the early 17th century.
-Over the widest but shallowest part of the river, this beautiful stone bridge erected to present one of the most famous examples of Iran's Safavid architecture.
+Over the widest but shallowest part of the river, this beautiful stone bridge was erected to present one of the most famous examples of Iran's Safavid architecture.